Extreme Rules (2017): Background

-The event was held at the Royal Farms Arena in Baltimore, Maryland.
+The ninth annual Extreme Rules was the second time for the event to be held at the Royal Farms Arena in Baltimore, Maryland, after 2010 when it was known as 1st Mariner Arena (renamed in 2014).

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".

-Announced on February 27, 2017, the 2017 Extreme Rules event was the ninth Extreme Rules and was held exclusively for wrestlers from the Raw brand, following the reintroduction of the brand extension in July 2016, where WWE again split its roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
-The event took place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland, marking the second Extreme Rules event to take place at this venue after the 2010 event, when it was formerly known as 1st Mariner Arena (renamed in 2014).
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on February 27, 2017, the ninth Extreme Rules event was scheduled to take place on June 4, 2017, at the Royal Farms Arena in Baltimore, Maryland.
+This was the second Extreme Rules held at this venue, after the 2010 event when it was known as 1st Mariner Arena (renamed in 2014).
 Tickets went on sale on March 4 through Ticketmaster.
+Following the reintroduction of the brand extension in July, where WWE again split its main roster into two brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform, brand-exclusive PPV events were also reinstated, which had been discontinued during the first brand split after WrestleMania 23 in April 2007.
+As a result, the 2017 Extreme Rules event was held exclusively for Raw, which made it the first brand-exclusive Extreme Rules event, as the first three events in 2009, 2010, and 2011 featured wrestlers from both brands before the original brand extension ended in August 2011.